-Early Dutch, Spanish, and English maps showed the Agamenticaus River and surrounding area.
-It was highly probably that there was a Native American village on the east side of the river, where the land would have already been cleared and fields set for planting.
-Mount Sasanoa was the Native American name for the highest point.
+Early Dutch, Spanish, and English maps showed the York River and surrounding area.
+It was highly probably that there was a Native American village on the east side of the river where the land would have already been cleared and fields set for planting.
+Mount Sasanoa was the Native American name for the highest point, Mount Agamenticus.

-Captain John Smith originally marked the spot “Boston” when he expored and mapped the region in 1614, originally named the area “Agamenticus” which was the Native American name for the York River.
-York was later changed (on the map) to “Boston” before there was a wharf built at the end of the Charles River.
+Captain John Smith originally marked this spot “Boston” when he expored and mapped the region in 1614 before there was a wharf built at the end of the Charles River.
 (4)

-On John Smith’s map also appeared the name Plymouth – where the Pilgrams landed a just few years later in 1620 (4) which was built over the Native American villiage Pawtuxaway.
+On John Smith’s map also appeared the name Plymouth – where the Pilgrams landed a just few years later in 1620 (4) which, similarily enough, was built over the Native American villiage Pawtuxaway.

-The Agamenticus plantation was personally established by Ferdinando Gorges whom received an original land charter in 1606.
-This early chater would later be crutial for a court case settled in the Vatican giving the English claim over this land.
+The Agamenticus plantation was personally established from afar by Ferdinando Gorges whom received an original land charter in 1606.
+This critical early chater would later be crutial for a court case settled in the Vatican giving the English claim over this land.

 In 1620 Gorges, Mason, and other business partners obtained a new charter from King James, and in 1622, obtained the grants for New Hampshire and Maine.
 See previous articles XXX which discuss the settlements on the New Hampshire side.
 (This can possibly come out)